IPO Toronto 2015

 The 905’s – The 905’s are blasting out of the suburbs with high energy powerpop and punk-wave rock ‘n roll.
 It’s sleek, it’s fast, and it’s fun!
 In the grand tradition of fellow Canadians Teenage Head, and likeminded bands such as The Buzzcocks, Stiv Bators, and Johnny Thunders, The 905’s are here to get the party rockin’!
 If you want to sing along, dance, stomp your feet, or pump your fists in the air, check out their latest CD, Breakout, and their IPO showcase!

 James Clark Institute – The musical outlet of singer/songwriter/multi-instrumentalist James Clark, described as “…a witty, concise and sometimes acerbic lyricist with moving, memorable and often hilarious songs.”
-(Blair Packham – Producer; Singer/Songwriter; Composer; Educator; and fellow IPO performer – see below).
+(Blair Packham – Producer; Singer/Songwriter; Composer; Educator; and sometimes fellow IPO performer).
 Their recent five-song EP, Son of a Sideshow, is a companion piece to 2008’s Sideshow Unattraction, with songs that range from pretty folk ditties to vaudevillian quirky pop that will appeal to fans of John Lennon, Neil Finn, and Elvis Costello.
-They’ve also released their first ever 7” single on shiny black vinyl, so come to the show and check it out now!
+They’ve also released their first ever 7” single on shiny black vinyl, so come to the show to check them out and purchase one!

 Clockwise – Check out any of their awesome full-length releases or their latest single, Sugar Coat It (on spiffy 7” vinyl!), and you’ll be instantly hooked!
 Their sound is influenced by Elvis Costello, The Kinks, Joe Jackson and Squeeze, tempered with more contemporary artists like Crowded House and The Beautiful South, and they efficiently crank out three and a half minute pop songs with hooks that will stick with you long after that initial investment in time has been spent.
 Their classic Toronto powerpop style fit right in at The World Famous Cavern Club in Liverpool, where they joined us for IPO four years in a row, and we’re very glad they did!
 A new full length disc is in the works, and we can hardly wait to hear it!